Brooks Bandits

-The Brooks Bandits are a junior A ice hockey team in the Alberta Junior Hockey League (AJHL).
-They play in Brooks, Alberta, Canada, with home games at the Centennial Regional Arena.
+The Brooks Bandits are a Junior ice hockey team in the British Columbia Hockey League (BCHL) based in Brooks, Alberta.
+The teams plays its home games at the Centennial Regional Arena.
+The team was formerly in the Alberta Junior Hockey League (AJHL), until they joined the BCHL in February 2024.

 History

 The Brooks Bandits were awarded an expansion franchise by the Alberta Junior Hockey League (AJHL) in 1999 and began play in the 2000–01 season.
 The franchise secured its expansion fee through what they call "The Founding Fathers", a group of 17 local businesses and individuals who donated the money needed to finance the team in exchange for lifetime benefits with the team.

 The first coach for the Brooks Bandits was Nolan Crouse.
 The first franchise goal was scored by Chris Boyle just under a minute into the first regular season game against the Fort McMurray Oil Barons.
 The team struggled though most of its first four seasons, failing to make the playoffs.
 In 2004, the Crowsnest Pass Timberwolves took a leave of absence for one season, and their players were dispersed, adding Judd Blackwater and Neil to the Bandits team.
 Under head coach Kevin Higo and players such as Brendan Connolly, Spencer Machacek, Ben Wright, and Chad Johnson, the Bandit advanced to the AJHL playoffs for the first time.

 In 2008, after three successful years, Higo accepted an assistant coaching position with the Moose Jaw Warriors in the major junior Western Hockey League.
 With the head coach and general manager positions vacant, the Bandits hired ECHL head coach and former NHL enforcer Brian Curran.
 Under Curran's leadership of a hard-hitting team, the Bandits finished in first place in the South Division before losing in the cross-over division playoff finals against the Grande Prairie Storm.
 On October 16, 2009, Curran was released by the Bandit and replaced by assistant Ryan Papaioannou.
 The Bandits finished fifth in the south division in 2009–10 and a second round playoff loss.
 During the season on January 20, 2010, the Bandits moved from the smaller Centennial Arena in the Lakeside Leisure Centre, to the brand new Centennial Regional Arena.